Friday, 19 July 2013

 Glen Feshie in its evening glory

-We had planned to start at 7:30am but after some food and sorting the tent it was almost 8am as we headed off for the cloud obscured mass of Braeriach.
+We had planned to start at 7:30am but after some food and sorting the tent, it was almost 8am as we headed off for the cloud-obscured mass of Braeriach.
 It took a while to negotiate the featureless peat bogs and get on the slopes to Braeriach and then we veered too far to the west in the poor visibility.
 We took a bearing for Carn na Criche and cranked our way up the slopes.
-There was no joy in this and the occasional shower meant it was waterproofs as well as the prospect of a 10 hour day at least.
-From the top we made a circuitous route round the other tops, the Wells of Dee were shimmering with the clearest of water flowing towards the cliff girt Garbh corrie.
+There was no joy in this and the occasional shower meant we had to don waterproofs as well as the prospect of a 10-hour day at least.
+From the top, we made a circuitous route around the other tops, the Wells of Dee was shimmering with the clearest of water flowing towards the cliff girt Garbh Corrie.
 We ramped up to the summit of Braeriach and realised that this was going to take longer than we had scheduled.
 The poor visibility and boulder fields, despite the excellent grip on the granite, were not conducive to fast walking.

 There is a superb new path that meanders through the pine trees and makes tangents with the loops in the sparkling river.
-There were other signs of investment to restore the magnificent caledonia forest and welcoming notices to walkers and cyclists.
+There were other signs of investment to restore the magnificent Caledonia forest and welcoming notices to walkers and cyclists.
 It diverted our attention from our sore feet and weary bodies.
-We had been walking for 13 hours minus a stop on Cairntoul and to break camp and our estimate of 10 or 11 hours had been blown by the poor weather on the summits and the long contour back to the camp.
-I looked at my diaries and discovered that I had done much the same walk in 1995 with an eleven year old and it had taken pretty much the same time.
+We had been walking for 13 hours minus a stop on Cairntoul and another to break camp.
+Our estimate of 10 or 11 hours had been blown by the poor weather on the summits and the long contour back to the camp.
+I looked at my diaries and discovered that I had done much the same walk in 1995 with an eleven-year-old and it had taken pretty much the same time.

 No comments: